Attitash Mountain Resort: Winter

 Attitash has two peaks, Attitash and Bear Peak, both of which offer a variety of terrain.
-Attitash consists of old New England-style trails, many of which are narrow with challenging fall lines.
+Attitash consists of old New England–style trails, many of which are narrow with challenging fall lines.
 It also offers a learning center, featuring a Snowbelt, Learning Center chairlift and the Progression Quad (formerly the Double Double chairlift), which provides access to beginner green trails and an intermediate blue trail.

 Several black diamond trails, namely Upper Ptarmigan, Middle Ptarmigan, and Tim's Trauma, have a very high difficulty even in good conditions due to the terrain.
 Attitash also features several beginner-friendly green trails, such as Counselor's Run and Inside Out, and moderate blue trails, such as Ammonoosuc and Upper/Lower Cathedral.
 There is one official glade located between Lower Cathedral and Lower Highway.

 Bear Peak was developed by the American Ski Company as a competitor, but financial issues prevented it from opening until a partnership deal was reached with Attitash, who needed their connections to get permits.
 It features wider trails and more glades, most of which are located directly under the Abenaki lift, with the other being located on Wandering Skis.
 Highlights on this peak include that trail due to its long length with a steady drop, the racing trail Illusion with its balance of flats and steeps, as well as a few other black diamonds that range in difficulty.
 Although there is a small kids' area, it is much smaller compared to the Attitash kids' area.

-Both mountains have high-speed quads, with the Flying Bear at Bear Peak taking skiers straight to the summit 1,462 vertical feet in 8 minutes (6 with no stops), and the Flying Yankee at Attitash taking skiers halfway up the mountain 860 vertical feet in 6 minutes (4.5 minutes no stops).
-The Summit Triple (1,659 vertical feet) takes about 16 minutes to get to the top with pauses or 11.5 minutes with no pauses.
+The resort has three high-speed quads.
+The Mountaineer and The Flying Bear at Attitash and Bear Peak take skiers straight to the summits, and the Flying Yankee at Attitash taking skiers halfway up the mountain 860 vertical feet in 6 minutes (4.5 minutes no stops).

 In the era of Peak Resorts, snowmaking and grooming were vastly improved, and Attitash Mountain Resort finally overcame its long Chapter 11 Bankruptcy.
 While the half pipe was removed, the terrain park was arguably improved by splitting it into three separate parks and moving them all to Bear Peak, allowing the blue they originally occupied to be used for the ski school.

 In the second half of the 2018/2019 season, the top half of Attitash was closed due to major problems with the Summit Triple lift.
 Despite a fairly new bull wheel (replaced just a few years earlier to prevent further breakdowns), it was found to also be in need of massive repair to the gear box, including a replacement planetary gear.